gwmodeling/challenge/submissions/team_MxNl/readme.md

 ## Supplementary model data used

-No additional model data was used.
+No additional data was used for modelling.
+Feature engineering is only based on the provided data.

 ## Estimation of effort